-A soft digital diary for the woman who wants to make money from her laptop, live anywhere, & finally become her.
+A soft digital diary for the woman who wants to make money from her laptop by writing, live anywhere, & finally become HER.

 By Rrona Perjuci